godotengine/godot-docs/tutorials/networking/ssl_certificates.rst

 Approach 1: self signed cert
 ----------------------------

-The first approach is the simplest, just generate a private and public key pair, and put the public pair in the .crt file (again, in PEM format).
+The first approach is the simplest: generate a private and public key pair, and put the public pair in the .crt file (again, in PEM format).
 The private key should go to your server.